-Since October 2021, Chestnut Health Systems™ and Bi-State Development have partnered on an innovative project that aims to improve safety on the Metro Transit System and to connect riders to community resources.
+The Bi-State Development (BSD)/St. Clair County, IL Transit District (SCCTD) project is an innovative initiative that aims to improve safety on the Metro Transit System and to connect riders to community resources.

-Four, two-person teams from Chestnut work 40 hours per week to address transit-related issues involving riders who live with substance use disorder and/or mental health concerns.
+Four, two-person teams from Chestnut work 40 hours per week in each district to address transit-related issues involving riders who live with substance use disorder and/or mental health concerns.
 Metro Transit security personnel work alongside the Chestnut teams and have received mental health awareness and de-escalation training.
 The project aims to:

 - Reduce loitering on the system by “all-day” riders and those using Metro Transit Centers for non-transportation related needs;

 - Address alcohol and drug use on the transit system;